 There is an analog to the Dirac sea in solid state physics: the Fermi sea of electrons in a metal.
 The exchange interaction with the Fermi sea can be explained (and mathematically quantified) by the concept of an exchange hole.
 It is again the exclusion principle that generates a depletion of electrons in the Fermi sea around an extra electron.
 The positive charge of the exchange hole compensates the negative charge of the electron and thereby removes the problem with Coulomb explosion.

 The analogy with the Fermi sea suggests a similar exchange hole in the Dirac sea.
 One finds indeed the equivalent of the exchange hole in the Dirac sea.
 It is about 100-1000 times smaller than that in the Fermi sea and comparable to the reduced Compton wavelength which characterizes the vacuum polarization discussed above.
 But the exchange hole contains a full unit charge, while the charge induced by vacuum polarization is a factor of alpha smaller.

 In addition to the exchange hole the Dirac sea produces an exchange electron.
 It consists of vacuum electrons displaced by the exchange hole.
 In the metallic Fermi sea this electron is extracted quickly (think of a metallic wire).
-But the Dirac sea is an insulator, such that the displaced electron has to stay nearby.
+But the Dirac sea is an insulator, which forces the displaced electron to stay nearby.

 Having figured out the exchange interaction in the Dirac sea, one can now return to the original goal of establishing a force balance for the electron.
 The electrostatic forces between the exchange hole and its displaced electron will be major players.
 The magnetic forces are weaker but they grow at small distances.

 The Exchange Hole in the Dirac Sea, arXiv:1701.08080 [quant-ph]